07:45

 Welcome Reception with Poster & Art Exhibition

 Connect with fellow delegates at our lively Welcome Reception.
-This event provides an excellent opportunity for networking.
-Engage with emerging scholars as they present their research during the Poster Exhibition.
+This event provides an excellent opportunity for networking and engaging with emerging scholars as they present their research during the Poster Exhibition.
+Dinner offers a selection of Greek and green salad, rick pilaf and herb roasted potatoes (GF,V), broccoli with lemon butter (GF), lemon & oregano marinated Mediterranean chicken (GF,DF), red Thai curry with mushrooms, onions & tofu (GF,V).

 Powered by